madennis385/Backup-Slackbuilds/README.md

 ```

 ## Future Plans

-While the current script fulfills its core purpose, there are several potential areas for enhancement and future development:

 * **External Configuration:** Move configuration variables (`MONITOR_DIR`, `DEST_DIR`, `POLL_INTERVAL`, etc.) out of the script into a separate configuration file (e.g., `config.ini`, `config.yaml`) or allow them to be set via command-line arguments.
 * **GUI Interface:** Develop a simple graphical user interface (GUI)